MacBook Air: Retina (2018–2020)

-On October 30, 2018, Apple released a new MacBook Air with Amber Lake processors, a 13.3-inch Retina display with a resolution of 2560×1600 pixels, Touch ID, and two combination USB-C 3.1 Gen 2/Thunderbolt 3 ports plus one audio jack.
+On October 30, 2018, Apple released a new MacBook Air with Amber Lake processors, a 13.3 in Retina display with a resolution of 2560×1600 pixels, Touch ID, and two combination USB-C 3.1 Gen 2/Thunderbolt 3 ports plus one audio jack.
 The screen displays 48% more color, and the bezels are 50% narrower than the previous generation and occupies 17% less volume.
 Thickness was reduced to 15.6 mm and weight to 1.25 kg.
 It was available in three finishes, silver, space gray, and gold.
 Unlike the previous generation, this model could not be configured with an Intel Core i7 processor.
+This was the first generation of macbook airs to feature the Apple T2 security chip.

 The base 2018 model came with 8 GB of 2133 MHz LPDDR3 RAM, 128 GB SSD, Intel Core i5 processor (1.6 GHz base clock, with Turbo up to 3.6 GHz) with Intel UHD Graphics 617.

 Apple released updated models in July 2019 with True Tone display technology and an updated butterfly keyboard using the same components as the 2019 MacBook Pro.
 A test found that the 256 GB SSD in the 2019 model has a 35% lower read speed than the 256 GB SSD in the 2018 model, though the write speed is slightly faster.

 Updated models were released in March 2020 with Ice Lake Intel Core i3, i5 and i7 processors, updated graphics, support for 6K output to run the Pro Display XDR and other 6K monitors, and replaced the butterfly keyboard with a Magic Keyboard design similar to that initially found in the 2019 16-inch MacBook Pro.

 Apple silicon

 M1 (2020–2024)

 The MacBook Air (M1, 2020) has a similar design to its Intel predecessor.

-On November 10, 2020, Apple announced the MacBook Air with an Apple-designed M1 processor, launched alongside an updated Mac Mini and 13-inch MacBook Pro as the first Macs with Apple's new line of custom ARM-based Apple silicon processors.
+On November 10, 2020, Apple announced the MacBook Air with an Apple-designed M1 processor, launched alongside an updated Mac Mini and 13 in MacBook Pro as the first Macs with Apple's new line of custom ARM-based Apple silicon processors.
 The device incorporates a fanless design, the first ever on any MacBook Air.
 It also adds support for Wi-Fi 6, USB4 / Thunderbolt 3 and Wide color (P3).
 The M1 MacBook Air can only run one external display, unlike the previous Intel-based model that was capable of running two 4K displays.
 The FaceTime camera remains 720p but Apple advertises an improved image signal processor for higher quality video.

 The M1 MacBook Air received widespread positive reviews, with reviewers praising the fast performance and long battery life.